Photograph of a gargoyle by Terry Barrett

 Do you know what was left?

-This seems incredulous but I felt compassion for that alligator, which says something because I know the loss of my own child who died unexpectedly ten years ago, and having incurable cancer I have more awareness about mortality and impermanence, so in a way, I know a little about the pain of being consumed.
+This seems incredulous but I felt connected to and compassion for that alligator, which says something because I know the loss of my own child who died unexpectedly ten years ago.
+I also have incurable cancer, so I realize a little more about mortality and impermanence.
+I understand a bit more about the pain of being consumed.

 I am hurt and I am a hurter.
-I believe all of us—yes, all of us from a long view are the alligator, and we are the child, and we are the parents of that child.
+(What I mean in saying "I'm a hurter" is that though I aspire to no harm, I know that when I walk on the grass, likely, insects are harmed.)
+I believe all of us—yes, all of us from a long view are the alligator.
+And, we are the child, and we are the parents of that child.

-With gratitude for this breakthrough, I have more clarity about what it means to be patient and the commitment it takes to work towards being less reactive and not overcome by anger, hatred, and despair.
-Instead, I see a new way of being with awfulness, mine, and others’.
-It seems unfathomable to me, but my mind and heart softens towards all living beings.
+With gratitude for this breakthrough, I have more clarity about what it means to be patient while learning from tough experiences and the commitment it takes to become less reactive and not overcome by anger, hatred, and despair.
+Sitting with my feelings, allowing them, and eventually analyzing them brings insight to awfulness, mine, and others’.
+It seems unfathomable to me, but because of this insight, my mind and heart soften towards all living beings.